DataDog/documentation/content/en/tracing/trace_collection/open_standards/otlp_ingest_in_the_agent.md

 OTLP Ingest in the Agent is a way to send telemetry data directly from applications instrumented with [OpenTelemetry SDKs][1] to Datadog Agent.
 Since versions 6.32.0 and 7.32.0, the Datadog Agent can ingest OTLP traces and [OTLP metrics][2] through gRPC or HTTP.

 OTLP Ingest in the Agent allows you to use trace observability features in the Datadog Agent.
-Because the application is instrumented with OpenTelemetry SDK, some Datadog Tracing Library specific features aren't available for the ingested data including Application Security Monitoring, Continuous Profiler, Runtime Metrics, and Ingestion Rules.
+Because the application is instrumented with OpenTelemetry SDK, some Datadog Tracing Library specific features aren't available for the ingested data including Application Security Management, Continuous Profiler, Runtime Metrics, and Ingestion Rules.

 To get started, you first [instrument your application][3] with OpenTelemetry SDKs.
 Then, export the telemetry data in OTLP format to the Datadog Agent.
 Configuring this varies depending on the kind of infrastructure your service is deployed on, as described on the page below.